eficek/discord-pugbot/README.md

 !endbpug - moves players from b team channels to picking

+!consolidate - Combines A picking and B picking

 !fk, !fatkids - sends a formatted list of fatkids to the pug announce channel